aescobarr/nhc-georef/README.md

 ## Acknowledgments

-Many thanks to Miguel Garcia( [Auupa](https://www.auupa.com/) ) for its help in integrating the software in the [MCNB](https://museuciencies.cat/espais/mcnb/) infrastructure.
+Many thanks to Miguel Martínez( [Auupa](https://www.auupa.com/) ) for its help in integrating the software in the [MCNB](https://museuciencies.cat/espais/mcnb/) infrastructure.